chuot/rdio-scanner/docs/install-docker.md

 # 2. Database and configuration initialization

 We now need to initialize the config.json file and the database.
 But first we need to determine where these files will be located on your host.
 We will use `~/.rdio-scanner` in the following example, but you can choose any location you want.
 We will then pass this location via the `--volume` option.

+> NOTE: If you are running the container in a SELINUX environement, you may need to append a `:z` to your volume definition: `--volume ~/.rdio-scanner:/app/data:z` for things to work.
+More inforation [here](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label).

 ```bash
 $ mkdir ~/.rdio-scanner